codingMustache/codingMustache/README.md

 ## Joke of the Day

-I’ve deleted the phone numbers of all the Germans I know from my mobile phone.
-Now it’s Hans free.
+It's been months since I bought the book "how to scam people online".
+It still hasn't turned up.

 ## Daily Trivia

-What was Bitcoin&#039;s block size limit in 2010?
+How many cores does the Intel i7-6950X have?
- 1. 1GB
+ 1. 12
- 2. 1 KB
+ 2. 8
- 3. 1 TB
+ 3. 4
- 4. 1 MB
+ 4. 10

 <details>
   <summary>Answer</summary>
-  1 MB
+  10
 </details>